SFH-Foundation/sfhfoundation/docs/audios/index.md

 ![SFH Listening](./img/sfh_audio.jpg)
 </div>

-If you'd like to listen to more audios, please visit our legacy website by clicking below:
+If you'd like to listen to more audios, please visit our other website by clicking below:

 <div markdown="3" class="purchase-link">
 [Shaykh Fadhlalla Haeri](http://shaykhfadhlallahaeri.com)